-- 19.1 Any student for the degree of master's or doctorate shall, for the full duration of his or her studies until awarded the degree concerned, each year register as a student, subject to paragraph 18 above which provides that master's and doctoral studies can be interrupted. - 19.2 For the consequences if a student fails to register as student for the current year before the prescribed date and prior to the conferment upon him or her of the degree concerned, the Calendar 2016 (Part 1 General) Postgraduate Qualifications para 8.1 should be consulted.
+- 19.1 Any student for the degree of master's or doctorate shall, for the full duration of his or her studies until awarded the degree concerned, each year register as a student, subject to paragraph 18 above which provides that master's and doctoral studies can be interrupted.10 - 19.2 For the consequences if a student fails to register as student for the current year before the prescribed date and prior to the conferment upon him or her of the degree concerned, the Calendar 2018 (Part 1 General) Postgraduate Qualifications para 8.1 should be consulted. - 19.3 See paragraph 9.4 above for the minimum time periods of registration for the degree of master's and doctorate respectively.

-&lt;sup>10 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 8.1.
+10 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 8.1.

-- 19.3 See paragraph 9.4 above for the minimum time periods of registration for the degree of master's and doctorate respectively. - 19.4 The annual registration of master's students can be administratively effected not more than twice, after which further registration will take place only if the supervisor(s) concerned, in consultation with the departmental chairperson, grant(s) permission for the students to continue their studies. - The University's expectation is that a doctorate be completed within three years.
-19.5 In the Faculty, the maximum number of years for which a doctoral candidate may be administratively admitted is five consecutive years. - 19.6 A postgraduate degree may not be conferred upon a student at the December graduation ceremony, or the March graduation ceremony of the subsequent year, if he or she was not registered before June of the year of the December graduation ceremony concerned.
-Such a student may, however, obtain from the University a statement to the effect that he or she has complied with all the requirements for the qualification in question and that the said qualification will be conferred in December of the subsequent year, provided that the student shall have been registered on time in respect of the year in which such qualification is to be conferred and shall have paid all tuition fees for such year.
+- 19.4 See paragraph 3.4 on page 38 of the Calendar 2018 (Part 8 Law) for the maximum duration of the master's programme. - 19.5 The University's expectation is that a doctorate be completed within three years.11 The maximum in the Faculty is five consecutive academic years of registration.12 The provisions for continued registration are set out in a) to e) on pages 43-45 of the Calendar 2018 (Part 8 Law).
+The provisions inter alia require that all doctoral students must report at least once a year to their supervisor(s) on the progress made with the proposal and/or specific chapters.
+If a student wants to register again after the allowed maximum of five years, the student must obtain special permission from the Dean, and the Dean's recommendation to permit or refuse reregistration must be approved by the Faculty Board.13 Note that Senate may terminate doctoral studies on recommendation of the Faculty Board according to the process set out in a) to e) referred to above, even though the maximum number of five years for continued registration is not exceeded.14 - 19.6 A postgraduate degree may not be conferred upon a student at the December graduation ceremony, or the March graduation ceremony of the subsequent year, if he or she was not registered before June of the year of the December graduation ceremony concerned.15 Such a student may, however, obtain from the University a statement to the effect that he or she has complied with all the requirements for the qualification in question and that the said qualification will be conferred in December of the subsequent year, provided that the student shall have been registered on time in respect of the year in which such qualification is to be conferred and shall have paid all tuition fees for such year.16

-&lt;sup>11 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 8.2.
+11 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 8.3.